-It’s crazy to think I’ve officially now been living in Hong Kong for over SIX years!
-So here’s an updated list of restaurants and eateries that are most worth trying, particularly if you’re visiting.
-I’m careful to not call this a definitive “best restaurants in Hong Kong” list since there are so many places on own hit list, so I focused on Chinese and Asian food or only-in-Hong Kong experiences.
+It’s crazy to think I’ve officially been living in Hong Kong for SEVEN years!
+So here’s an updated list of where to eat in Hong Kong, particularly if you’re visiting.
+I wouldn’t call this a definitive “best restaurants in Hong Kong” list since there are so many places on own hit list, so I focused on Chinese and Asian food or only-in-Hong Kong experiences.
 I hope this still serves as a good guide to exploring Hong Kong’s dining scene, whether it’s your first time or 5th!

 All of the restaurant names below link to their OpenRice page, which lists the address in Chinese to show to your taxi driver.
 Read more tips on dining out in Hong Kong here.